-Important Components present in WebSphere Application Server are follows:
+Important Components present in WebSphere Application Server are followed:

-Cell: A Cell is a logical group of nodes, which can have one or more nodes.
+A cell is a logical grouping of nodes that can contain one or more nodes.

-Node: A node is logical group of application servers or JVM’s on physical computer.
+A node is logical to a group of application servers or JVM’s on a physical computer.

-Node Agent: Each node has a node agent that works along with the deployment manager to manage administration process.
-It acts as a mediator between node and deployment manager.
+Each node has a node agent that manages the administration process in conjunction with the deployment manager.
+It serves as a link between the node and the deployment manager.

-A Cluster is a set of application server that you manage together as a way to balance workload.
+A cluster is a collection of application servers that you administer as a group to distribute the workload.

-There are lot of benefits in having an application deployed in cluster mode.
+There are a lot of benefits to having an application deployed in cluster mode.

 a).
-Insure application is always available from one of the cluster member.
+Ensure application is always available from one of the cluster members.

 b).
-No issue if one of the cluster JVM’s physical server is down.
+No issue if one of the cluster JVM’s physical servers is down.

 c).
 Easy maintenance.

 d).
-No need to deploy multiple JVM instead just select the cluster as target.
+No need to deploy multiple JVM instead just select the cluster as a target.